UK: Online grocery sales to double by 2017

 "Although online grocery is still in its infancy it is evolving at a blistering pace.
 Food companies need to view their websites as digital assets that not only sell groceries, but also add to the shopping experience through initiatives such as product reviews and ratings, or live chat with members of staff."

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Multichannel, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Multichannel, Private label, Retailers, Seafood, Snacks, World foods